Chapter 15.08

 B. Enforcing Official.
 The administrator, or other person assigned or directed by the mayor, is charged with enforcing provisions of this chapter.
 The enforcing official charged with enforcement of this chapter, acting in good faith carrying out the duties required by this chapter, shall not be personally liable for actions that may accrue as the result of an act or omission in the discharge of those duties.

 C. Initiation of Complaint.
-Any party may file a complaint with the administrator.
-A complaint shall be in writing, identify the property in question by address or parcel number, specify an alleged violation of this chapter and be signed by the person making the complaint.
+Any party may file a westernization code inquiry of noncompliance with the administrator.
+A complaint shall be in writing, identify the property in question by address or business name, specify an alleged violation of this chapter and be signed by the person making the complaint.

 E. Violation.